 - The Food

 If you have ever visited China, you know how important food is in their culture.
 Well, this is reflected when abroad.
 Chinese travelers can be quite adventurous diners, but some considerations and modifications will still need to be made.
 Providing an entree, a course, plus dessert could sometimes fail with Chinese visitors as they typically want to taste more than just a few bites of food.
-Food is an important part of the Chinese tourism experience abroad – it is not uncommon for them to try new dishes or even raw foods in order to find their favorites while traveling outside China- so these insights are always helpful when catering specifically for this group.
+Food is an important part of the Chinese tourism experience abroad – it is not uncommon for them to try new dishes or even raw foods in order to find their favorites while traveling outside China- so these insights are always helpful when catering specifically to this group.

 - Thoughtful Gestures.

 The traditional Chinese culture is rooted in family, community, and harmony.
 To succeed with this demographic, you need more than just a stellar product or service; HNW clients want delightful surprises that will generate positive word of mouth for your brand.
-It could be an upgrade, a welcome gift, anything that can make them feel like special guests.
+It could be an upgrade, a welcome gift, or anything that can make them feel like special guests.
 Go the extra mile and provides a memorable stay.

 Chinese international travelers are quickly approaching the status of being a global tourism market’s high-spending group by nationality.
 However, as outbound consumers continue to become more discerning in their spending habits and spend less on designer goods overseas than what they do at home, it will be interesting if this stereotype is challenged soon.
 Wealthy Chinese travelers are no longer content with just acquiring designer labels.
 Instead, they are looking to show their refined taste by purchasing boutique-branded goods and more uniquely developed products on trips abroad.
-It’s become a trend among affluent travelers in China seeking prestige not through buying expensive clothes but instead through spending quality time exploring new cultures and lifestyles around the world (or at home).
+It’s become a trend among affluent travelers in China to seek prestige not through buying expensive clothes but instead through spending quality time exploring new cultures and lifestyles around the world (or at home).

 Challenges: Understand your target Audience